blakeblackshear/frigate/docs/docs/configuration/live.md

 ## Live View Options

-Live view options can be specified globally and per-camera using `live -> source`.
+Live view options can be selected while viewing the live stream.
 The options are:

 | Source | Latency | Frame Rate                             | Resolution     | Audio                       | Requires Restream | Other Limitations  |
 | ------ | ------- | -------------------------------------- | -------------- | --------------------------- | ----------------- | ------------------ |